 - 1. The client received no results from the script execution - 2.
-The client blocked waiting for the script to complete and invoke the callback on success or failure.
-This, though, implies that there is some way to have the activity export an API to the service.
+The client blocked waiting for the script to complete

 If we were not worried about the blocking-call issue, we could simply have the executeScript() exported API return some sort of result (e.g., toString() on the result of the Beanshell eval() call).
 However, that would not solve the fact that calls to service APIs are synchronous even for remote services.